 When you put time into creating social content, you want to see engagement, right?

-If you’re a passionate brand or business marketer testing and tracking your Twitter marketing tactics, your answer should be yes.
+If you’re a passionate social media marketer busy creating and fine-tuning your Twitter marketing strategy, your answer should be yes.
 There are a handful of social platforms you can post your content to in order to get that engagement.
 In this article, we’ll go over the best time to post on Twitter and why posting at a specific time matters.

-Twitter has 126 million daily users.
-That’s a lot of people who have the chance to see your brand’s content.
-It’s not always easy to Google “Best time to post on Twitter” and find a succinct answer.
+Since Twitter's algorithm update now allows users to organize their feed chronologically, optimizing your social schedule to post at the right times is more important than ever.
+However, we found that it’s not always easy to Google “Best time to post on Twitter” and find a succinct answer.
 In fact, most times, you’ll get different answers the more articles you read.
 We’ll go over how you can find your brand’s best time to post based on personal analytics.

 - People are checking Twitter during their downtime at work.
-Try to aim for lunch or commute hours when people are most likely to be looking at social media.
+Try to aim for lunch (11AM to 1PM) or during commuting hours (5AM - 9AM, or 5PM - 8PM) when people are most likely to be looking scrolling through their social media feeds.

 - During the weekends, your audience will be more likely to be out and about, away from social media.
 You should plan to post your most important content towards the beginning of the week when people are in full work mode.